aboudard/cordova-grunt/README.md

 > cordova platform add android

 ## Copy desired assets
-Let's say we start with Ionic, copy scss from Ionic distribution in your project.
+Let's say we start with Ionic, copy /scss from Ionic distribution in your /www project.
+You copy the /res folder from phonegap-start in your /www folder.

 ## Install grunt tasks